TomaszPierzchala/examples-of-spring-hibernate-tutorial/README.md

 ### Spring MVC
 #### spring-mvc-demo :
    Example of simple MVC web application on embeded Tomcat.
-   Forms with validation (even custome one - @StartDate).
+   Forms with validation (also custome one - @StartDate).

    To run *launch/Main.java*  ➪  [localhost:8080](http://localhost:8080)